RTXteam/RTX-KG2/README.md

     RTX/code/kg2/ec2-setup-remote-instance.sh

+    ssh ubuntu@kg2.saramsey.org

+(assuming that the hostname for the remote instance public IP address is `kg2.saramsey.org`).
+Inside a `bash` session on the remote instance, now follow the instructions for Option 1 above.

 ### Option 3: in an Ubuntu container in Docker (UNTESTED, IN DEVELOPMENT)

 If you are on Ubuntu and you need to install Docker, you can run this script: